yostto-leal/yostto-leal/README.md

 **yostto-leal/yostto-leal** is a ✨ _special_ ✨

-- 🔭 I’m currently working on ...Yosttech Solucion
+- 🔭 I’m currently working on ...Yostech.Digital
 - 🌱 I’m currently learning ...
-Dio.me/udemy/b7web/alura/Rocketseat
+Dio.me/udemy/cloudTreinamento/katacoda
 - 👯 I’m looking to collaborate on ...
 Discord
 - 🤔 I’m looking for help with ...
 Stack Overflow.